Aparna10010/Weather-Insights/README.md

+_4. Correlation Analysis_

-4. Correlation Analysis: Used the .corr() method to find correlations between numerical columns.
+Used the .corr() method to find correlations between numerical columns.

+_5. Further Insights : _

-5. Further Insights: Additional insights were derived from temperature trends and wind speed variations.
+Additional insights were derived from temperature trends and wind speed variations.

-Conclusion
+**Conclusion**

 This project successfully analyzed key weather variables such as temperature, humidity, wind speed, and visibility.
 By cleaning the data and exploring correlations, we uncovered insights into weather patterns and relationships between variables.
 The analysis provides a strong foundation for further exploration, such as predictive modeling or expanding the dataset for more comprehensive insights.
 Future work could focus on integrating additional data and applying advanced methods for deeper analysis.